|"The Naked Prey" (1966).|

 "The Naked Prey" used to be shown on local TV channels every few Saturdays, it seemed.
 Always made for a great viewing, and I saw deeper into "The Naked Prey" each time.
 The early scenes, which are easy to skip over on the way to the chase that dominates the picture, are actually among the most interesting.
 What the natives do to The Man's traveling companions, well, if you pay attention to that and really internalize what they are doing, you will never forget it.
 I sure haven't.

-This is a story about recovering from disaster.
+This is a story (written by Clint Johnston and Don Peters) about recovering from disaster.
+Strangely enough, it is based on a true tale of trappers in Wyoming who were captured by Native Americans, though of course director Cornel Wilde adapted the tale for his own purposes.
 The protagonist learns that, capable as he is, he isn't "all that" and still must fight for his own survival.
-Along the way, he gets and earns respect.
+Along the way, he gets and earns respect, including from the leader (Ken Gampu) of the people chasing him.
 That's the bottom line for this film, putting it squarely in the "tough guy" roster of films that includes the likes of "Hard Times," "The Dirty Dozen," and "The Bridge over the River Kwai."

 This is a fantastic look at surviving by your wits and sheer natural ability in an alien environment.
 I'm sure it may offend some viewers, but so do a lot of films.
 I like that it is extremely respectful of just about everybody involved, though there are some villains and some heroes.